The Norse Greenlanders

 (October 9th is Leif Erickson Day did you even know that?) instead we give Columbus all the credit.

-A man who about 500 years later, after this land was known of in
+A man who about 500 years later, after this land was known of in Europe.
+From who? the Norsemen.

 Sets sail, gets blown so far of course he lands in Santo Domingo.